Will0fD/FCND/README.md

 The `BodyRateControl()` is written on `Lines 118-120` of `QuadControl.cpp`.
 The controller took into account the moments of inertia of the drone and proportianal body angle rate gains `kpPQR = 60, 30, 10` defined in `QuadControlParams.txt`.

 The `RollPitchControl()` is written on `Lines 152-185` of `QuadControl.cpp`.
 The controller was configured to command 0 roll and pitch rates if a negative thrust command is received since this is impossible to command (our quad does not have variable pitch propellers).
 Additionally the roll and pitch angles are constrained by the maximum tilt angle defined in `QuadControlParams.txt` and the proportional gain was set to `kpBank = 16`.
+I ran into a lot of difficulty by failing to include a negative sign on my collective thrust thereby not acknowledging the change of sign of the positive z axis moving from inertial frame to body frame (`Line 154`).

 If successful you should now see the quad level itself (as shown below), though it’ll still be flying away slowly since we’re not controlling velocity/position!
 You should also see the vehicle angle (Roll) get controlled to 0.